-A SNIA Emerald[TM] Device Power Efficiency Measurement shall be a good faith effort to accurately characterize the power requirements of the tested device.
-The precise configuration used in a SNIA Emerald[TM] Device Power Efficiency Measurement is left to the sponsor of a test.
+A SNIA EmeraldTM Device Power Efficiency Measurement shall be a good faith effort to accurately characterize the power requirements of the tested device.
+The precise configuration used in a SNIA EmeraldTM Device Power Efficiency Measurement is left to the test sponsor.
 Any commercially released or soon to be released components may be used, and a focus on new or emerging components or technologies is encouraged.

-This clause defines the test definition and execution rules that shall be used.
+This Clause defines the test definition and execution rules that shall be used.
 Test specific parameter settings, reports, and other requirements are documented in other sections that follow.